fesiib/expressedit-website/index.markdown

 Textual descriptions consist of (1) **synthetic caption** & **salient objects** by <a href="https://huggingface.co/docs/transformers/main/model_doc/blip-2">BLIP-2</a>, (2) **recognized actions** by <a href="https://github.com/OpenGVLab/InternVideo">InternVideo</a>, and (3) **transcript** from original Youtube video by  <a href="https://github.com/yt-dlp/yt-dlp">yt-dlp</a>.

-The pipeline also extracts **segmentations** using <a href="https://github.com/facebookresearch/segment-anything">Segment-Anything</a> and excludes the areas that are too small.
+The pipeline also extracts **segmentations** using <a href="https://github.com/facebookresearch/segment-anything">Segment-Anything</a> excluding the areas that are small.

 ### Interpretation stage (online)